maxhbr/LDBcollector/md/FSFAP.md

                         "FSFAP"
                     ],
                     "__impliedId": "FSFAP",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, This is a simple permissive license, created by the FSF.
+                                "Per Fedora, This is a simple permissive license, created by the FSF.
 It is\nFree and GPL compatible.
 The FSF recommends it for \"small supporting files,\nshort manuals (under 300 lines long) and rough documentation (README files,\nINSTALL files, etc.)\".\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [